Follow the convoy links provided for more information on each.

 Damages:

 The torpedo had exploded with tremendous force in the ship's side near No. 8 starboard side tank, causing the bulkhead to No. 8 centertank to be blown away, and bulkheads to No. 9 side and center tanks had been torn to pieces and pressed in.
 Bulkheads to the aft pumproom on the starboard side had loosened from rivets from the main deck to bottom and severely pressed in.
 The bottom and the ship's side in No. 8 tank and 3/4 of No. 9 on the starboard side were also blown away, and shrapnel of the torpedo had penetrated through the bulkheads of No. 8 and 9 port side tanks and bulkhead to No. 10 center tank.
 Some of the plates were still intact, though severely dented.
 No. 7 port sidetank was leaking, and the aft pumproom and the loading tanks aft of the pumproom (except No. 10 starboard and port sidetanks) were open to the sea and filled to the water line.
 Additionally, the starboard aft lifeboat had been broken in 2, with the aft part lost overboard; the starboard aft raft was also gone.
-All the awning stantions and frames on the starboard side aft were broken and the awnings torn.
-Securings of the steering engine were broken, and the concrete to the radio room and chartroom had been shaken loose.
-Even the messrooms and pantry had not escaped, in that a lot of dishes were broken.
-Several bolts in the way of the foundation and the propeller bearings had loosened, in addition to other damages to the engine.
-The after part of the ship had given way about 6" from No. 8 tank and aft, while the main deck on the starboard side to the after mast was severely dented, as was the ship's port side outside no. 9 sidetank.
-The 2nd mate found pieces of the torpedo on deck, with one fragment, 1/2' x 1/2' x 1/4" marked ENNSTOFF.
-This was later handed over to British Naval officers for inspection.

 In spite of all this, there was no loss of life, and on orders from the Admiralty she managed to get to Bandar Abbas that same evening, where she was further examined by the captain and 1st Mate William Taxt (in swimming trunks, no less), whereupon the captain announced she was going to be saved, though she was just barely hanging together.

 The captain gave orders for the two parts to be "sewn" together by stretching a 5 1/2" and a 6" wire along the afterdeck on the starboard and port side, between mooring bits on the fore and afterpart of the main deck and between 7 and 9 wingtank hatches; the chain lifts to the derricks were shackled together around starboard No. 8 and 9 hatches.
 Before they took her to Bombay on Oct.
-10 for dry docking the captain had earned the nickname "the crazy Norwegian" from the British naval authorities after they had inspected the improvised repairs.
+10 for dry docking the captain had earned the nickname "the crazy Norwegian" from the British Naval authorities after they had inspected the improvised repairs.
 She arrived Bombay in the afternoon of Oct.
 17, where maritime hearings were held on Oct.
-25, and where she spent until Nov.
-22 in dock for temporary repairs.
+25, and where she stayed in dock until Nov.
+22 for temporary repairs.
 She left Bombay in convoy on Dec.
-19 for Abadan (A. Hague says she made this voyage independently), then took on a cargo of 6000 tons oil in the undamaged tanks, before leaving for Aden on the 29th.
+19 for Abadan (A. Hague says she made this voyage independently), then took on a cargo of 6000 tons of oil in the undamaged tanks, before leaving for Aden on the 29th.

 Sold in May-1950 to Enrico Insom, Rome, Italy and renamed